 There was no mention of a 2021 season on the league-wide conference call, leaving open the remote possibility of the XFL coming back.
 But as of this moment, there is only a skeleton staff, and on Thursday, the XFL refunded fan deposits on 2021 tickets and would not commit to another season.

-Normally, Skeleton staffs are usually in place to help with the transition of a company’s closing.
-The XFL appears to be at its end, and the remaining staff is on board to tie up any loose ends.
+Typically, Skeleton staffs are usually in place to help with the transition of a company’s closing.
+The XFL appears to be at its end, and the remaining team is on board to tie up any loose ends.

 So how surprising was the XFL’s mass lay-off of their employees?
 Until just a few days ago, XFL business partners were operating under the assumption that the 2021 season was full-steam ahead.
 Head Coaches like DC Defenders Pep Hamilton, were creatively finding workarounds to the current environment, by still communicating with players and staff members, and preparing for year two.
 Team execs like the Dallas Renegades Daryl Johnston were confident that the league was headed for another season.

-It feels wrong to compare the XFL to other football leagues that were discontinued in the past like NFL Europe, the AAF, the UFL, USFL, and even the original XFL.
+It feels wrong to compare the XFL to other football leagues in the past like NFL Europe, the AAF, the UFL, USFL, and even the original XFL.
 The current XFL never really got a fair chance to live or die on its merit or failures.

 The XFL did so many things right.
 It was an innovative pro sports league.
 Exceptionally well run, fan-friendly and forward-thinking.
 The league just existed at the wrong time.